Here is our step-by-step guide to the FHA home loan refinance process.

 In addition, you must have had your current FHA home loan for at least 210 days.
 Your lender will pull a mortgage-only credit report to review this information and your credit score.
 Whatever refinance option you choose, be sure you have a good understanding of everything going on, and to do that, you should work with a top-rated loan officer.

-Having a net tangible benefit is so important (without it you can’t refinance under the FHA Streamline program).
-The FHA Streamline requires you to receive a net tangible benefit by refinancing your current mortgage.
+Having a net tangible benefit is so important; without it, you can’t refinance under the program.
+The FHA Streamline Refinance guidelines require you to receive a net tangible benefit by refinancing your current mortgage.
 Although this varies based on your loan, the general guidelines require the following:

 - When you refinance to reduce your term, the new interest rate must be lower than the current rate.